PM directs adviser to keep check on drug prices

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan has directed his Special Adviser on Health Services Dr Zafar Mirza to ensure prices of medicines remain within the reach of common man across the country.
+ISLAMABAD: Prime Minister Imran Khan has directed his Special Adviser on Health Services, Dr Zafar Mirza to ensure that the prices of medicines remain within the reach of the common man.

 He was also told to ensure all health services are provided to people easily.

-The young doctors’ strike in hospitals also came under discussion.
-The PM and his Adviser agreed to provide facilities to young doctors.

-ISLAMABAD: Prime Minister Imran Khan has directed his Special Adviser on Health Services Dr Zafar Mirza to ensure prices of medicines remain within the reach of common man across the country.
+ISLAMABAD: Prime Minister Imran Khan has directed his Special Adviser on Health Services, Dr Zafar Mirza to ensure that the prices of medicines remain within the reach of the common man.

 He was also told to ensure all health services are provided to people easily.